tabarra/txAdmin/docs/events.md

 ## txAdmin:events:playerWarned (v3.7)
-Called when a player is warned using txAdmin.
+Broadcasted when a player is warned using txAdmin.
 Can be used with the convar `txAdmin-hideDefaultWarning` to display custom warning.
 Event Data:
 - `target`: The id of the player that was warned.